The Social Security Disability Approval Process

 Social Security Disability Approval Process Overview

-Note: We updated this article in March 2022 to include the latest information from the Social Security Administration.
-In 2021, 9.2 million Americans collected nearly $140 billion in Social Security disability benefits.
-However, the Social Security Administration (SSA) denies approximately 65% of all claims filed.
+Note: We updated this article in September 2024 to include the latest data and policies from the Social Security Administration.
+In 2023, 8.5 million Americans collected more than $151 billion in Social Security disability benefits.
+However, the Social Security Administration (SSA) denied approximately 70% of all claims filed during the last two years.
 The Social Security disability approval process can also take six months or longer.
-However, the SSA denies most people who apply for benefits without legal assistance.
+However, the SSA denies most people who apply for benefits without working with an attorney.

-Having an attorney file your claim paperwork can potentially reduce the time required to receive your benefits.
+Having an attorney file your claim paperwork can potentially reduce your average wait for your first payment to just 6 months.
 It also makes you nearly 3x more likely to win benefits compared to those who apply on their own.
-An experienced representative knows how to properly prepare your claim and avoid the pitfalls and mistakes in the Social Security disability approval process applicants often make when filing on their own.
+An experienced representative knows how to properly prepare your claim and what other documents you must file.
+Attorneys can also help you avoid mistakes in the Social Security disability approval process applicants often otherwise make.

 3 Steps in the Social Security Disability Approval Process